 If your child is devouring algebra workbooks it can seem a bit silly to review their math facts.
 They may resist, wanting instead to push full steam ahead towards more challenging, enticing, impressive math.
 If they want to move forward and they can, then by all means, let them.
 Perhaps mastering times tables can earn them the next chapter in pre-calculus, or flawless spelling tests could equal a new novel.

 Gifted kids want to move on, especially when they’ve achieved mastery, so there’s no need to constantly review.
 If they get it, they get it, and they usually get it in fewer tries than the average student.
-Just because a curriculum or your sister-in-law who teaches say that constant review is a necessary, you don’t have to fill your child’s day with repetition for the sake of it.
+Just because a curriculum or your sister-in-law who teaches says that constant review is necessary, you don’t have to fill your child’s day with repetition for the sake of it.

 Gifted Kids Can Have Big Emotions